Kumail Nanjiani: Career

 In March 2020, during the COVID-19 pandemic, Nanjiani and his wife Emily Gordon launched a podcast, Staying In with Emily and Kumail.
 The series chronicles their experiences as a couple forced to live in isolation during the global pandemic.
 The podcast has been widely acclaimed in the media, as a welcome respite during a period of high anxiety.
 GQ described it as "consistently endearing, actually useful, and often hilarious."
 New York magazine relates that "all advice is shared via cute and charming banter."

 He starred in the Marvel Cinematic Universe film Eternals, as Kingo, which was released on November 5, 2021.
 Nanjiani received widespread attention and went viral after sharing pictures of his body transformation for the shooting of Eternals in 2019.
-Speaking with GQ, he noted how he has since become less comfortable to speak about his body due to the intense amount of attention it received online.
+Speaking with GQ, he noted how he has since become less comfortable speaking about his body due to the intense amount of attention it received online.
 In March 2021, Nanjiani was announced as cast in an upcoming Obi-Wan Kenobi series for Disney+.
 In February 2020, Nanjiani signed on to star in The Independent, a political thriller to be directed by Amy Rice, though he ultimately dropped out of the role.

-In 2022, Nanjiani starred in the Hulu miniseries Welcome to Chippendales in the lead role of Somen Banerjee, founder of the Chippendales dance troupe.
+In 2022, Nanjiani starred in the Hulu miniseries Welcome to Chippendales in the lead role of Somen "Steve" Banerjee, the hitman-hiring founder of the Chippendales dance troupe.

+On March 24, 2023, it was confirmed that Nanjiani had joined the cast of Ghostbusters: Frozen Empire.
+He appeared in the film, released on March 22 of the following year, as the character Nadeem Razmaadi / Firemaster.

+In June 2025, it was announced that Nanjiani would perform at Belly Laughs, a new comedy and food festival in Los Angeles.